ericdnbn/machine_learning_water_pump_data_tanzania/README.md

 Our target class (functional and non functional) has a ~60%/~40% split. <br>

 ## Preparation
-We dropped duplicate features and unnecessary features in the dataset.
+We dropped duplicate features, as well as unnecessary features in the dataset.
 We also replaced null values with 'Unknown'.<br>

 ## EDA